-EDIT (8/5/19): This was originally posted in 2017 and was focused on Charlottesville, but I’ve since added even more resources to this list, and broadened the scope to disrupting and dismantling white supremacy in general.
-That’s work that has to happen early, and teachers can play an important role.
+EDIT: This was originally posted in 2017 and was focused on Charlottesville, but I’ve since added more resources to the list, and broadened the scope to disrupting and dismantling white supremacy in general.
+My hope is that it can be useful to teachers, but also anyone looking to do this work.

 At the top of this week, the Washington Post published this piece by Valerie Strauss: The first thing teachers should do when school starts is talk about hatred in America.
 Here’s help.
 The following links contain more ideas for resources, readings, and lesson plans, and may be a good place to start for educators who know that current events matter, and that not talking about Charlottesville makes a statement to your students that’s just as loud as any conversation or critical exploration.

 - There is No Apolitical Classroom: Resources for Teaching in These Times via the National Council of Teachers of English.

 - For White Teachers Teaching White Boys in the Suburbs

 - How I Didn’t Become a Radicalized Young White Man

 - A #CharlottesvilleCurriculum with a bunch of readings and resources, organized by age-appropriateness.

 - There are a million other articles and resources I could share here, but from personal experience: this one has been really useful.
 It’s a Time Magazine feature looking at the literal faces of the people in positions of power in the US; great tool for conceptualizing white supremacy not just as “bad white people doing bad things,” but as a larger system of domination.
 Especially for students who bring up the “but white men are the NEW oppressed minority” talking point.